Working proactively to reduce youth drug use and other risky behaviors and providing families with the resources to promote health and wellness.

 Partnership for Success

-Recently funded by New York Office for Alcoholism and Substance Abuse Services, The Partnership for Success (PFI) addresses the serious increase in illicit prescription opiate and heroin abuse.
+Funded by New York Office for Alcoholism and Substance Abuse Services, The Partnership for Success (PFS) addresses the serious increase in illicit prescription opiate and heroin abuse.

 The coalition covers the geographic boundaries of the South Glens Falls Central School District including the village of South Glens Falls, town of Moreau, parts of Wilton and Northumberland and the hamlet of Gansevoort.